library(tidyverse)

 23.3.1 Measures of reporting complexity

 Guay et al. (2016) consider a number of measures of reporting complexity, including measures based on the “readability”, measured using the Fog index (Guay et al., 2016, p.
 239), and length of a firm’s 10-K, measured as the natural logarithm of the number of words.
-Loughran and Mcdonald (2014) find “that 10-K document file size provides a simple readability proxy that outperforms the Fog Index, does not require document parsing, facilitates replication, and is correlated with alternative readability constructs.”
-Thus we use 10-K document file size here.
+Loughran and McDonald (2014) find “that 10-K document file size provides a simple readability proxy that outperforms the Fog Index, does not require document parsing, facilitates replication, and is correlated with alternative readability constructs.”
+Thus, we use 10-K document file size here.

 In this book so far, we have avoided substantial data collection efforts of the kind that are often central in conducting research.
 From a pedagogical perspective, such data collection efforts typically involve messy details and complications that could distract more than they enlighten.
 However, we feel that it is useful to readers to provide some examples of more substantial data-collection tasks.